-William James once said that “The deepest principle of Human Nature is the craving to be appreciated.”
-And while being the center of the attention sounds like a good thing, it can be a recipe for disaster.
+William James once said that, “The deepest principle of Human Nature is the craving to be appreciated.”
+And while being the center of attention sounds like a good thing, it can be a recipe for disaster.

 But except the physical need, the level of attention we receive from others is also psychological: We also need to feel loved, recognized and appreciated for who we are.
 A lot of times the psychological need is so great, that people will do almost anything – most of the times stupid things – to get attention, including committing a crime or attempting to take their lives.1

 If you examine your actions carefully, you’ll see that almost all of them are motivated by your desire to satisfy your hunger for attention.
 But this will not only exhaust your energy, make you often look pathetic, narcissistic, but also make you completely dependent on the attention you get from others, which is totally a bad thing.